SerahSoltani/Top-Machine-Learning-Interview-Questions-Answers/README.md

 ### 14. What is the Difference Between Supervised and Unsupervised Machine Learning?

-Supervised learning - This model learns from the labeled data and makes a future prediction as output
+Supervised learning - This model learns from the labeled data and makes a future prediction as output.
 Unsupervised learning - This model uses unlabeled input data and allows the algorithm to act on that information without guidance.

 ### 15. What is the Difference Between Inductive Machine Learning and Deductive Machine Learning?